Flakster/Stay-in-touch-media-app/README.md

-# Scaffold for social media app with Ruby on Rails
+# Stay in touch social media app with Ruby on Rails

 > This project consists in building a social media app called “Stay in touch” with the following features: